varnishcache/varnish-cache/doc/sphinx/phk/backends.rst

 This basically means that either all VCLs poll all their backends, or they must share, somehow.

-We can dismiss the all VCL's poll all their backends scenario, because it scales truly horribly, and would pummel backends with probes if people forget to vcl.discard their old dusty VCLs.
+We can dismiss the all VCLs poll all their backends scenario, because it scales truly horribly, and would pummel backends with probes if people forget to vcl.discard their old dusty VCLs.